Exercise & Mobility

 Getting Started Safely

-If you haven’t been active for a while — or are living with a heart, lung, or vascular condition — talk with your healthcare provider before beginning.
-A quick assessment ensures you know your limits and can exercise safely.
+If you haven’t been active in a while or you’re living with a heart, lung, or vascular condition, check in with your clinician before beginning a new routine.
+A quick conversation helps you understand what’s safe, what to avoid, and how to build activity into your life with confidence.

 Types of Movement for Total Health

-Gentle stretching, yoga, or tai chi help keep muscles supple and joints mobile.
-Stretch after exercise when muscles are warm, holding each stretch for 20–30 seconds.
+Flexibility work helps prevent injury and supports smooth, comfortable movement.
+Gentle stretching, yoga, and tai chi keep your muscles and joints flexible.
+Stretch after activity when your muscles are warm and hold each stretch for 20–30 seconds.

 Overcoming Barriers to Movement